Franco Frigo

 Franco Frigo (born 13 August 1950, in Cittadella) is an Italian politician from Veneto.

 A long-time Christian Democrat, he was President of the Province of Padua from 1985 to 1990.
-He was first elected to the Regional Council of Veneto in 1990 and in the midst of the Tangentopoli scandals he was briefly President of Veneto (1992–1993).
-He returned in the Regional Council in 2000 and was re-elected in 2005.
-He retired in 2010, after an unsuccessful bid to become member of the European Parliament in 2009.
+He was first elected to the Regional Council of Veneto in 1990 and amid the Tangentopoli scandals, he was briefly President of Veneto (1992–1993).
+He returned to the Regional Council in 2000 and was re-elected in 2005.
+He retired in 2010, after an unsuccessful bid to become a member of the European Parliament in 2009.
 However, in 2013 he entered the European Parliament, succeeding to Debora Serracchiani.